Emergency Dental Care

 We understand that dental emergencies can be frightening and stressful, but it is important to remain calm.
 If the emergency is life-threatening, call 911 or immediately go to the nearest emergency room.
 Otherwise, please call our office right away.
 Making the right choice during such a critical time can make a difference in your oral health.
-Dr. Lagoo and the team at Pebble Hills Dental Care will do whatever it takes to treat your dental emergency as soon as possible.
+Our dentist and the team at Pebble Hills Dental Care will do whatever it takes to treat your dental emergency as soon as possible.

 While dental emergencies are rare, they could happen when you least expect them.
 Below are some examples of common dental emergencies and how you can best handle the situation.

 In case of an emergency in which a tooth has been completely knocked out, you will need to act quickly as there is a small timeframe that a tooth can possibly be re-implanted.

 First, you will need to clean and preserve the knocked-out tooth.
 Holding the tooth by the crown (the normally visible area), rinse the tooth with water but avoid any scrubbing.
 If possible, you can place the tooth back in the socket.
 If not, place the tooth in a sealed container and cover it with milk, a saltwater mixture, or the injured person’s saliva.
 Next, call our office immediately so that our dentist and team can take care of you as soon as possible!

 Similar to that of a knocked-out tooth, it is important to immediately rinse and preserve the broken portion, as it may be possible to reattach the pieces.
 After calling our El Paso dental office, you may combat any pain or swelling by applying ice to the area until you can be seen by our doctor.